John Conroy

-Sir John Ponsonby Conroy, 1st Baronet, KCH (21 October 1786 – 2 March 1854) was a British Army officer who served as comptroller to the Duchess of Kent and her young daughter, Princess Victoria, the future Queen of the United Kingdom.
+Sir John Ponsonby Conroy, 1st Baronet, KCH (21 October 1786 – 2 March 1854) was a British military officer best known for serving as comptroller to the Duchess of Kent and her young daughter, the future Queen Victoria.
+Born in Wales to Irish parents, he was educated in Dublin before being commissioned into the British Army's Royal Artillery in 1803, but did not take part in active service during the Napoleonic Wars.

-Conroy was born in Wales to Anglo-Irish parents.
-In 1817, after holding several ranks in the army, he became the equerry of Prince Edward, Duke of Kent and Strathearn.
+In 1817, he became the equerry of Prince Edward, Duke of Kent and Strathearn.
 The Duke died two years later, leaving a widow and infant daughter.
 Holding the position of comptroller of the Duchess of Kent's household for the next nineteen years, Conroy also acted as her confidant and political agent, among other roles.
-Together, they designed the Kensington System, an elaborate and strict system of rules for the upbringing of young Victoria, designed to render her weak-willed and utterly dependent upon them in the hope of allowing them one day to wield power through her.
+Together, they designed the Kensington System, an elaborate and strict system of rules for Victoria's upbringing designed to render her weak-willed and utterly dependent upon them in the hope of allowing them one day to wield power through her.

-Princess Victoria grew to hate Conroy, thanks to the oppressive system, and he was also unpopular among the rest of the British royal family.
+Victoria grew to hate Conroy, thanks to the oppressive system, and he was also unpopular among the rest of the British royal family.
 His efforts to place the Duchess in the role of regent were ultimately unsuccessful, as Victoria ascended the throne after reaching her majority in 1837.
 Conroy was immediately expelled from Victoria's household, though he remained in the Duchess of Kent's service for several more years.
 Given a pension and a baronetcy, Conroy retired to his estate near Reading, Berkshire, in 1842 and died heavily in debt twelve years later.

-Historians have often referred to Conroy as someone with strong ambition, with varying degrees of positive or negative opinion.
-Rumours circulated during and after his lifetime that he was perhaps the Duchess of Kent's lover.
-Queen Victoria was shocked to hear this, stating that her mother's piety would have prevented it.
+Historians have often referred to Conroy as someone with strong ambition, giving disparate assessments of his personal character and actions.
+Rumours circulated during and after his lifetime that he was possibly the Duchess of Kent's lover.
+Victoria insisted this was not possible, arguing that her mother's piety would have forbidden it.

 Early life

-Conroy was born on 21 October 1786 in Maes-y-castell, Caerhun, Caernarfonshire, Wales.
-He was one of six children born to John Ponsonby Conroy, Esq., and Margaret Wilson, both native to Ireland.
-His father was a barrister and the younger Conroy was privately educated in Dublin.
-On 8 September 1803, he was commissioned in the Royal Artillery as a Second Lieutenant and was promoted to first lieutenant on 12 September.
-In 1805, Conroy enrolled in the Royal Military Academy at Woolwich.
-He made his career during the Napoleonic Wars, though his ability to avoid battle attracted disdain from other officers.
-Conroy did not participate in the Peninsular War or the Waterloo Campaign.
+John Conroy was born on 21 October 1786 in Caerhun, Caernarfonshire.
+He was one of six children born to John Ponsonby Conroy, a barrister from County Roscommon, and his wife Margaret.
+Both of his parents were born in Ireland.
+Conroy underwent a private education in Dublin before being commissioned into the British Army as a second lieutenant in the Royal Artillery on 8 September 1803; four days later, he was promoted to first lieutenant.
+In 1805, Conroy enrolled in the Royal Military Academy, Woolwich.
+Serving in the British army during the Napoleonic Wars, his efforts to avoid active military service earned Conroy the ire of fellow officers.
+He did not participate in either the Peninsular War or Waterloo campaign, the two major conflicts the British Army was involved in during the Napoleonic Wars.

-Further advancement of rank was facilitated with Conroy's marriage to Elizabeth Fisher on 26 December 1808 in Dublin, though not as far as Conroy felt he deserved.
-Elizabeth was the daughter of Colonel (later Major-General) Benjamin Fisher and Conroy served under him in Ireland and England while performing various administrative duties.
-Conroy was promoted to Second Captain on 13 March 1811 and appointed adjutant in the Corps of Artillery Drivers on 11 March 1817.

-Conroy and Elizabeth had six children together: